Worimi conservation lands

 The Worimi conservation lands are located on and adjacent to Stockton Beach in New South Wales, Australia.
 They were created in February 2007 when Crown land at Stockton Bight was granted to the Worimi Local Aboriginal Land Council.
 The lands were then leased back to the NSW Government as three conservation reserves covering an area of 4436 ha.
-Day-to-day management of the Worimi conservation lands is undertaken by the NSW National Parks and Wildlife Service.
+Day-to-day management of the Worimi conservation lands is undertaken by the NSW National Parks & Wildlife Service.

 Geography

 The Worimi conservation lands stretch from south-west of the wreck of the MV Sygna, north-east along Stockton Beach to just west of the end of the beach at Anna Bay.
 They consist of the 1826 ha Worimi National Park, 1042 ha Worimi State Conservation Area and 1568 ha Worimi Regional Park.
 The lands include scrub land to the north-west of Stockton Beach and reach almost to Nelson Bay Road, about 2 km from the shoreline.